zvsuarez/air-pollution-data-pipeline/README.md

 ### 2. ETL

 Airflow is deployed on an EC2 instance together with the scripts, configurations, and credentials.
 Each script has its own purpose, and it contains either the main extract & transform process, or the DAG which contains the `etl` and `load` task.
 After extracting and transforming the data it is ingested to S3, which is subsequently checked by a `load` task.
-The load task checks S3 for the latest object stored, and copies it into a Redshift serverless table which servers as the sink.
+The load task checks S3 for the latest object stored, and copies it into a Redshift serverless table which serves as the sink.

 ### 3. Dashboard